FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 3.5.3 Select/Grid Elements Defined by Polygon (Grid Menu)

+.. |elev_insert_icon| image:: img/GDS109.jpg
+   :height: 14px

-This command (or the |GDS109| icon in the tool bar) will select all the grid elements within a user defined polygon.
+This command (or the |elev_insert_icon| icon in the tool bar) will select all the grid elements within a user defined polygon.
 Attributes can then be assigned to the selected elements using the *Assign Parameters to Selection* command.
 It may be necessary to create a grid layer first.

 3.5.4 Select/Grid Elements Intersected by Shapefile (Grid Menu)

 .. image:: img/GDS110.jpg

 Use this command to allow the use an imported polylines shapefile to intersect the grid domain to select grid elements.
 The shapefile should have been previously imported using the command “File.
 Import Shapefile…”